 Many will be familiar with the name Joseph Spence, possibly from the early albums by Ry Cooder, notably his treatment of “Great Dream from Heaven” on his second album Into the Purple Valley, or “Comin’ in on a Wing and a Prayer” from the next one, Boomer’s Story or indeed no less than three songs that appear on Jazz, all borrowed from Spence.
 Initially, the source material on the earlier Spence albums could be considered something of an acquired taste, but once the guitar style grabs hold, Joseph Spence is crucial listening, despite the strained vocal.
 Here we find one or two familiar songs from the celebrated Bahamian guitarist’s repertoire, including “Out on the Rolling Sea”, “Down By the Riverside” and “That Glad Reunion Day”, recorded in the mid-1960s by the recording engineer, documentarian and producer Peter Siegel in both New York City and the Bahamas.
 Some of the songs here feature members of Spence’s relatives, such as Edith, Raymond and Geneva Pinder.
 Being a major influence, not only on Cooder’s career, but also on the work of other notable musicians including Richard Thompson, Taj Mahal and even the Grateful Dead, Joseph Spence continues to dazzle with his highly original guitar style and unique rhythms.

-That Glad Reunion Day is included on this week’s Vaults radio show.
+That Glad Reunion Day is included on this week’s Northern Sky Vaults Radio Show.

 JP Harris’ Dreadful Wind and Rain – Don’t You Marry No Railroad Man | Free Dirt Records